cibotech/scalastan/README.md

 -----------------------------
 Transformed versions of data and parameters can be declared via the `transformed data` and `transformed parameters` sections in Stan.
-In ScalaStan, this is accomplished by extending the `TransformedData` or `TransformedParameter` classes.
+In ScalaStan, this is accomplished by extending the `TransformedData` or `TransformedParameter` classes from within a `StanModel`.
 These classes take a parameter that is the type of the transformed value.
 The body of the class provides a DSL to encode the transformation using the same constructs as the model.
 Inside this DSL, the value is accessed using `result`.

 Here is a simple data transform to add `1` to all elements of an array:
 ```scala